alexfiftysix/complimentr/README.md

 ## Publishing
 This one's just for me.
-Remember to update the version in package.json, and use `npm publish`.
+1. Remember to update the version in package.json
+2. Build: `npm build`
+3. Publish: `npm publish`.
    If you're not logged in to your npm account, you should get prompted.